Shorebirds to Coursers in East Africa

 You can also follow us on Facebook “Bird photography Safaris Kenya” and see the numerous species as well as the beautiful photos from Lorenzo Barelli.

 Due to the different habitats the shorebirds to coursers inhabit you won’t find them at the same place.
 Travelling or several visits concentrating on some species are required and advised.
-Some are found at the coast and different far inland.
-But if you have time we take you to different places with enough time to search for the species you would like to see.
+Some are found at the coast and others far inland.
+But if you have the chance we take you to different places with enough time to search for the species you would like to see.

 Crab Plover (Dromas ardeola) is a special bird feeding on crabs along shores or in creeks along the Eastern African coast.
 Photos taken at Mida Creek